 The District also plans to seek funding from an Illinois Clean Energy Foundation grant for a net zero energy building.
-This grant is dependent on whether grant funding continues to be available in 2021.
+This grant is dependent on whether grant funding continues to be available in future years.

 The District also submitted a grant application for a $2.5 million PARC grant for parts of the potential project.
 The District has learned the project was not chosen for a PARC grant in 2021.

 How does the PRPD’s current tax levy compare to its peer districts?